isomerpages/pa-cdccs/_programmes/Socio Emotional Wellness/The Purple Symphony.md

 ---
 title: The Purple Symphony
-permalink: /programmes/Socio-Emotional-Wellness/the-purple-symphony
+permalink: /programmes/Socio-Emotional-Wellness/the-purple-symphony/
 description: ""
 third_nav_title: Socio Emotional Wellness
 ---
 ![The Purple Symphony](/images/Programmes/tps-main.jpg)

-The Purple Symphony is an inclusive orchestra comprising talented musicians with and without special needs.
+The Purple Symphony is an inclusive orchestra comprising talented musicians with and without disabilities.
 Its members play a range of Asian and Western instruments from five key musical sections: Strings (Plucked), Strings (Bow), Wind, Percussion and Choir.

 As Singapore’s first all-inclusive orchestra, The Purple Symphony creates an opportunity for the inclusion of people who are different.
 It is a ready avenue for musicians to learn and share music with one another and their audiences, support inclusion, and celebrate and demonstrate their abilities and excellence they can achieve together.